gulan/ansiterm-flashcard/README.rst

 History
 -------
-During any game, we can trace the sequence of successive of games states.
+During any game, I can trace the sequence of successive of games states.
 This history is subject to certain ordering constraints.
-We must always begin a trace/history with 'init'.
+The history must always begin a trace/history with the result of the init operation.
 I may wish to annotate each state with the operation that produced it.

 ::